Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Heat kernel integration of torsion fluctuations

+As we discussed in Sec.~\ref{sect:Lagrangian}, the renormalization of the Planck mass due to the mass terms of the torsion can be read off directly from final form of the second Seeley-DeWitt coefficient simply by performing the substitution $b_i\to b_i+\frac{m_i^2}{R}$.
+We have chosen to report this coefficient in App.~\ref{sect:appendix-1loop}, see Eq.~\eqref{eq:final-result-without-masses}.
+However, such a substitution affects the contributions of ${\rm tr}\hat{a}_2$ to the operators of the effective action in the derivative expansion, i.e., in powers of $R$ (see Eq.\ \eqref{eq:divergenceWithMass}).
+Once we include masses for the three independent torsion contractions, we have at order $R^2$:

-\end{small} The first numerical factor on the right-hand-side comes from adding up the geometric contributions due to each spin-parity sector, see the App.\ \ref{sect:appendix-1loop}.
-On the other hand, the second one arises from the fact that we fixed the actual values of some of the coupling constants.
+\begin{small} { } \end{small} The contribution to the second Seeley-DeWitt coefficient that is linear in $R$ and renormalizes Newton's constant reads \begin{small} { } \end{small} Finally, mass terms for the torsion also generate an effective cosmological constant induced by the torsion fluctuations which is parameterized by the part of the ${\rm tr} a_2$ which is independent of the constant scalar curvature \begin{small} { } \end{small} The first numerical factor on the right-hand-side of Eq.\ \eqref{eq:result-R-squared} comes from adding up the geometric contributions due to each spin-parity sector, see the App.\ \ref{sect:appendix-1loop}, while the second one arises from the fact that we fixed the actual values of some of the coupling constants.
+Clearly, none of them appears in the Eq.s \eqref{eq:result-R} and \eqref{eq:result-Lambda}, since there is no dependence on the couplings of the starting Lagrangian \eqref{eq:Lagrangian}.

+We observe that the effect of the masses $m_i$ is to produce logarithmic divergences to all orders in the curvature expansion of the effective action.
+This is expected since any combination of masses of the form $m_1^{2n_1}m_2^{2n_2}m_3^{2n_3}$ contributes to operators of the form $R^{n_1+n_2+n_3}$.